bookwyrm-social/documentation/content/running_bookwyrm/optional_features.md

 ### Removing preview images for remote users

 Prior to BookWyrm 0.5.4, preview images were generated for remote users.
-As it was wasteful in therms of disk space and computing power, that generation has been stopped.
+As it was wasteful in terms of disk space and computing power, that generation has been stopped.
 If you wish to delete in bulk all the images that were previously generated for remote users, a new command was added:

 ```sh
 ./bw-dev remove_remote_user_preview_images